ardeora-cmu/Project5/README.md

 ```

-We wish to get a copy of the content on the output directory.
-The first and third commands are standard Linux.
+We wish to get a copy of the content of the output directory.
+The second command is standard Linux.
 ```
-$mkdir coolProjectOutput

-$hadoop dfs -getmerge /user/userID/output ~/coolProjectOutput/
+$hadoop dfs -getmerge /user/userID/output coolProjectOutput

-$cat ~/coolProjectOutput/output
+$cat coolProjectOutput

 ```